Ghost Busters

 Five directions of travel

 So where is this heading?
-These aren't predictions.
-They're trajectories already visible in pilots, deployments, and research, that will shape what anti-corruption technology looks like in the Philippines and elsewhere within the next five years.
+Here are five trends or directions already visible in pilots, deployments, and research.
+This is where anti-corruption technology is heading in the Philippines and beyond over the next five years.

 Read the report in full